djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

 Create Free Energy Landscapes
 -----------------------------
-Next we will create the free energy landscape using RMSD and R\ :sub:`G`\  as the `x` and `y` variables.
+Next, we will create the free energy landscape using RMSD and R\ :sub:`G`\  as the `x` and `y` variables.
 The sample trajectories provided with this tutorial only contain 100 frames to keep their sizes small.
-Thus, the RMSD and R\ :sub:`G`\  files created in the beginning of this tutorial only contain 100 time steps each.
-Using 100 points to create a free energy landscape would not be accurate, therefore, the RMSD and R\ :sub:`G`\  files calculated from the full 1 μs trajectory containing 100,000 frames are provided with the tutorial.
+Thus, the RMSD and R\ :sub:`G`\  files created at the beginning of this tutorial only contain 100 timesteps each.
+Using 100 points to create a free energy landscape would not be accurate.
+Therefore, the RMSD and R\ :sub:`G`\  files calculated from the full 1 μs trajectory containing 100,000 frames are provided with the tutorial.
 Use these files to create the  free energy landscape.
-For human acylphosphstase the free energy landscape can be created with:
+For human acylphosphatase, the free energy landscape can be created with:

 .. code-block:: bash